Sampul-CodeMine/alx-onboarding/getting_started/README.md

 >
 > Create a short write-up that includes the following (this is what you will submit to get credit for the assignment):
 >
-> - a.
+> a.
 Your partner’s name
-> - a.
+> b.
 Date and time of the conversation
-> - a.
+> c.
 Were there any areas of confusion or disagreement in your conversation?
-> - a.
+> d.
 What is one thing you learned or better understand as a result of the conversation?
-> E. Give your own personal “yet” sentence.
+> e.
+Give your own personal “yet” sentence.
-> F. What is one way you personally plan to practice growth mindset?
+> f.
+What is one way you personally plan to practice growth mindset?
 >
 > **Step 4**
 >